BananaAcid/adobe2affinity/other tools.md

 ---

 ## Vibe Graphics Editing
-- Google AI Studio - (only online) "the AI Photoshop" - https://aistudio.google.com/prompts/new_chat
+- Google AI Studio - (only online, free) "the AI Photoshop" - https://aistudio.google.com/prompts/new_chat
+- ...

 ## Adobe Photoshop, Illustrator, InDesign
 ...
 Gimp is **NOT** an alternative for me